ethouris/git-tools/README.md

 ####  git-top

-Returns the toplevel directory if the git view working directory.
+Returns the toplevel directory if the current directory is inside a git view working directory.

 ####  git-track `?-n?` `<branch name>`

 Sets tracking for a remote branch.
 This is useful when you create a new branch and want it to be a public branch since the very beginning.
-If this is a local branch only to be turned into a public branch, use `-n` option.
+If this is a local branch only to be turned into a public branch, use `-n` option (otherwise it creates a local branch tracked to a public branch).

 ####  git-tripconfig